fjulian79/libcli/README.md

 /**
  * @brief The maximum number of commands which can be registered in the global
- * comamnd table, see Readme.md for more infos.
+ * command table, see Readme.md for more infos.
  */
 #define CLI_COMMANDS_MAX            10